MarcusAllenYoung/MarcusAllenYoung/README.md

 ## 🎓 Education

 A.A.S.
-Network & Cloud Administartion at Wake Technical Community College
+Network & Cloud Administration at Wake Technical Community College

 ## 🤳 Connect With Me